fleetdm/fleet/.github/ISSUE_TEMPLATE/feature-request.md

 Thanks for filing an issue!
 Please use the prompts below to provide as much context as you can about your use case and motivations.
 -->

 Gong snippet: TODO <!-- Insert the link to the relevant, private Gong snippet ("Share internally" button).
-Remove this checkbox if you don't have access to Fleet's Gong or there is no Gong recording available -->
+Remove this item if you don't have access to Fleet's Gong or there is no Gong recording available -->

 ## Problem